MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

 ## Step 7: Replace the sample content with your own

-Now that you have done this once, replace the content with appropriate content for your organization.
+Now that you have the integration working with sample content, replace the sample content with appropriate content for your organization.

 Thank you to Todd Baginski, Microsoft MVP, for developing this integration.